hspec/hspec/doc/options.md

 title: Passing options to Hspec
 ---

-In the last section we have seen how to [create a test driver for your tests](running-specs.html).
+The previous section described how to
+[create a test driver to run a spec](running-specs.html).
 It is possible to customize how a spec is run by passing *options* to that test driver.

 ## Supported options